pletzer/cylc_mahuika/README.md

 # cylc_mahuika

-A collection of scripts and configuration files showing how to run jobs in parallel on NeSI's cluster
+Documentation showing how to run parallel jobs using Cylc on NeSI's mahuika platform.

 ## Initial setup